Overview

 Presence (P)

-Secondly, presence characterizes the overall effect an individual imparts on others in a group, governed by their appearance, attitude, personality, body language, and behaviour.
+Secondly, presence characterises the overall effect an individual imparts on others in a group, governed by their appearance, attitude, personality, body language, and behaviour.

 Authenticity (A)

-Thirdly, authenticity reflects the extent to which a person’s true self corresponds with the image they portray and the expectations they establish with their verbal and non-verbal cues.
+Thirdly, authenticity reflects the extent to which a person’s true self aligns with the image they portray and the expectations they convey through their verbal and non-verbal cues.

 Clarity (C)

-The fourth element, clarity, pertains to an individual’s ability to coherently articulate their thoughts and effectively relay their ideas in diverse social contexts.
+The fourth element, clarity, refers to an individual’s ability to coherently articulate their thoughts and effectively convey their ideas in various social contexts.

 Empathy (E)